What is Capital Expenditure (Capex)?

 Capital Expenditure Accounting

-Going by the general rules of capex accounting, if the acquired property’s useful life is longer than the taxable year, then the cost must be capitalized.
-This cost is not charged to the profit and loss statement at once in the taxable year but is spread over the useful life of the asset in the form of amortization and depreciation.
+If the acquired property’s useful life is longer than the taxable year, then the cost must be capitalized.
+This cost is not charged to the profit and loss statement at once.
+Rather this cost is spread over an asset’s useful lifeUseful LifeUseful life is the estimated time period for which the asset is expected to be functional and can be put to use for the company’s core operations.
+It serves as an important input for calculating depreciation for assets which affects the profitability and carrying value of the assets. in the form of amortization and depreciation.

 #1 – Effect on Balance Sheet

 The entire capital expenditure cost is capitalized on the asset side of the balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..
 Thus, it increases the non-current assetsNon-current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
 These Assets reveal information about the company's investing activities and can be tangible or intangible.
 Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark. of the entity.
 Simultaneously, CapEx also reduces the cash balance.

 The highlighted items in the asset section denote the capital expenditure.

 The capital expenditure costs are amortized or depreciated through profit and loss statements over the asset’s useful life.